mattja/distob/README.rst

 In place of the original objects, proxy objects are kept on the client computer that provide the same interface as the original objects.
 You can continue to use these as if the objects were still local.
 All methods are passed through to the remote objects, where computation is done.

 In particular, sending numpy arrays to the cluster is supported.
-(Will require numpy 1.9.0b1 or later for full functionality with remote ufuncs)

 A numpy array can also be scattered across the cluster, along a particular axis.
-Operations on the array can then automatically be split up and done in parallel (using ``vectorize()`` below)
+Operations on the array can then be automatically done in parallel (either using ufuncs, or by using ``vectorize()`` below)

+Note: numpy 1.10.0 or later (not yet released!) is required for full functionality with distributed array arithmetic and ufuncs.
+You can get a development snapshot of numpy here: https://github.com/numpy/numpy/archive/master.zip

 Distob is an object layer built on top of IPython.parallel, so it will make use of your default IPython parallel profile.
 This allows different